lydiaauch/software-dev-2016/14/README.txt

-The porpoise of this assignment is to extend our game of Evolution from a local player/dealer interaction to a remote server/client interaction.
+The purpose of this assignment was to integrate the signup message from a player into the printed results and to include the watering hole value when the dealer sends the start message to the external player.
 ________________________________________________________________________________

 xserver: Starts an Evolution game server listening on port 10001